Turning breath into insights

-Ability to translate performance specifications into technical solutions for optical modules.
+Ability to translate performance specifications into technical solutions for TDLAS modules

-Affinity with optic, laser, absorption spectroscopy, metrology, mechatronics, mechanical, electronic and software disciplines.
+Affinity with laser, absorption spectroscopy, electronic and software disciplines

-Affinity with hardware aspects such as fibre optics or laser systems in the NIR/MIR spectrum and software aspects such as modelling.
+Affinity with hardware aspects such as spectrometers in the NIR/MIR spectrum and software aspects such as modelling

 Good verbal and written English skills

-Team player with the ability to build networks with other departments.
+Team player with the ability to build networks with other departments and suppliers